-- Relaxation skills are ways to help relax our bodies and minds and increase feelings of calm and well-being. - Our guide includes three different types of relaxation skills that can help your teen and family.
+- Relaxation skills are ways to help relax our bodies and minds and increase feelings of calm and well-being. - Our guide includes three different types of relaxation skills that can help you with anxiety.
 This handout provides an introduction to a skill called progressive muscle relaxation. - Progressive muscle relaxation involves tensing different muscle groups one at a time and then releasing them.
-An example is flexing your arm muscle, then relaxing it. - Try some of our strategies below and see if they help your teen feel calmer, more relaxed, and more in control.
+An example is flexing your arm muscle, then relaxing it. - Try some of our strategies below and see if they help you feel calmer, more relaxed, and more in control.

-Here's How to Use Progressive Muscle Relaxation at Home
+Here's How to Use Progressive Muscle Relaxation

-- Making relaxation a family activity can help your teen feel more comfortable and use their relaxation skills more consistently.
-Go over the skills with your teen, then let them lead the way.
-Pick a time when family members can practice together (e.g., before saying goodnight and getting ready for bed). - To set an example, when you can point out to your teen times when you can use progressive muscle relaxation in your own life (e.g..
-"I've been clenching the steering wheel the whole way home.
-I'm going to try to relax my muscles now to feel calmer.").
-If you notice your teen looking anxious before or during an activity, you can also suggest they try progressive muscle relaxation to see if it makes them feel better.
+- Making relaxation an activity that you teach your family could help you practice your relaxation skills more consistently.
+Pick a time when you could begin giving one person, or your whole family, "relaxation lessons" (e.g., before saying goodnight and getting ready for bed). - Encourage everyone to point out times when they used their new progressive muscle relaxation skills.
+If you notice a family member looking anxious before or during an activity, you can also suggest they try progressive muscle relaxation to see if it makes them feel better.